KPI Tree

 Your metric trees update every time your dbt project changes.

 The connection wizard generates a complete GitHub Actions workflow.
-On every push to main, the workflow runs your dbt build and uploads the results to KPI Tree.
-New metrics are added.
-Removed metrics are flagged.
-Changed definitions are updated.
-Your trees, ownership assignments, and action history stay intact.
-Four upload methods are available to suit any workflow: GitHub Actions, curl, Python script, or drag-and-drop through the UI.
+On every push to main it runs dbt build and posts the artifacts to KPI Tree, so new metrics are added, removed ones are flagged, and changed definitions are updated.
+Your workspace domain and connection ID are set as workflow variables, so the only secret you add to the repo is a single scoped API key.
+Four upload methods cover any workflow: GitHub Actions, curl, a Python script, or drag-and-drop through the UI.
+Re-syncs are diff-based, so your trees, ownership assignments, and action history are never rebuilt.

 • Ready-made GitHub Actions workflow generated in the connection wizard